E-Baird/CPSC-481-final-project/tasks.md

 ### Out of Scope:
 - Tool certification: this should probably be done in person

-- Report a problem: there's always a staff member at the space, so it should be fine to leave this one out of the requirements for the app.
+- Report a problem:

+    Being able to request for assistance when the user has encountered a problem would be a nice feature.
+However, considering that there will always be staff members on site to supervise the makerspace, this task is considered “Out of scope” since it would be redundant in the app and it would be easier for the user themselves to locate staff members on site to request for help.

 ## Other junk
 - collaboration ideas - ability to have a display somewhere that states what you're working on